martinthomson/i-d-template/README.md

 You can add environment variables using the Travis interface.
 Include a variable with the name `GH_TOKEN` and the value of your newly-created application token.
+Leave the value of "Display value in build log" disabled, or you will be making your token public.

-*WARNING*: You might want to use a dummy account for application tokens to minimize any problems from accidental leaks of your key.
+**WARNING**: You might want to use a dummy account for application tokens to minimize any problems from accidental leaks of your key.

 Once you enable pushes from Travis, be very careful merging pull requests that alter `.travis.yml` or `Makefile`.
 Those files can cause the value of the token to be published for all to see.
 You don't want that to happen.
 Even though tokens can be revoked easily, discovering a leak might take some time.
 Only pushes to the main repository will be able to see the token, so don't worry about pull requests.

 As a side benefit, Travis will now also check pull requests for errors, letting you know if things didn't work out so that you don't merge anything suspect.